- What is Child Abuse and Neglect?

 For expecting families and children up to 36 months, the New Parent Support Program (NPSP) offers free in-home visits to answer any questions you may have about childbirth and caring for infants and toddlers.
 In addition to free in-home visits, NPSP offers a variety of classes, including Infant Massage, Baby Basic Training, Play Mornings, Baby Sign and more.

 FAP offers a variety of parenting classes, such as 123 Magic, ScreamFree, Active Parenting and Parenting 1-4.
-FAP also offers Parenting for Children of Divorce and Custody, Active Parenting for Step Families, Couples Communication.
+FAP also offers Parenting for Children of Divorce and Custody, Active Parenting for Step Families and Couples Communication.

 PLEASE READ: Hours and/or services impacted by COVID-19